souravwalke/System-Design-HLD/Database/Database-Variants/MongoDB.md

 2. MongoDB **doesn’t** require a **fixed schema**, so fields in documents can vary.
 3. MongoDB is designed for **horizontal scaling**.
 4. Supports powerful querying with filters, projections, aggregations, and indexes.
+5. MongoDB supports quorum reads and writes through the use of read concerns and write concerns.

 -------------------------------------------------------------------------------------------------------------------